Add an AD LDS Account Store

 On the Welcome to the Add Account Store Wizard page, click Next.

-On the Account Store Type page, ensure that Active Directory Lightweight Directory Services (AD LDS) is selected, and then click Next.
+On the Account Store Type page, click Active Directory Lightweight Directory Services (AD LDS), and then click Next.

 On the AD LDS Server Settings page, do the following, and then click Next: